Quakers in the abolition movement: United States

 As mentioned above, in 1688, Quakers in Germantown, Pennsylvania, signed a petition against slavery, "the first protest against African American slavery made by a religious body in the English colonies."
 The Pennsylvania Abolition Society, founded in 1775, consisted primarily of Quakers; seven of the ten original white members were Quakers, and 17 of the 24 who attended the four meetings held by the Society were Quakers, and by 1776, Quakers in the American colonies were prohibited by their yearly meetings from owning slaves.
 Two 18th-century Friends known for their opposition to slavery were John Woolman and Benjamin Lay.

 In the nineteenth century, Quakers increasingly became associated with antislavery activism and antislavery literature.
 (See, for instance, Lucretia Mott, Arnold Buffum, the Grimké sisters, and Quaker poet John Greenleaf Whittier).
 Elias Hicks penned the Observations on the Slavery of the Africans and Their Descendants and on the Use of the Produce of their Labour in 1811, urging the boycott of the products of slave labor.

 In many cases it was easier for Quakers to oppose the slave trade and slave ownership in the abstract than to directly oppose the institution of slavery in their local communities.
 Particularly in the South, Quakers were unpopular in general because of their anti-slavery stance and were often persecuted by slave owners.
 Eventually, entire communities of Quakers, such as those in Wrightsborough, Georgia, and Bush River, South Carolina, chose to leave their homes and move to the Northwest Territory where slavery was prohibited.

 In North Carolina, when state laws prohibited slave owners from legally manumitting their slaves, non-Quakers who wished to free slaves often "sold" or "deeded" them to local Quaker meetings to de facto set them free.
 In the decades before the Civil War, Quaker meetings in North Carolina, supported by donations from Quaker meetings elsewhere, regularly organized and financed journeys to free states for groups of slaves who were accompanied by a Quaker agent carrying "ownership" credentials.
 On arriving in a free state, the Quaker agent manumitted the slaves and gave the now-free people of color their "freedom papers."
 Such an instance is referred to in the following excerpt from the March 3, 1842 Minutes of Deep River Monthly Meeting (North Carolina):

 "David White, one of the Eastern agents, reported that 30 of the people of colour under the care of Friends have been removed to free governments since last yearly meeting, 23 of whom were sent to the State of Indiana and seven to Philadelphia and New Jersey, expense not fully known.
 George Swain, on behalf of the Emigration Committee reports that one person of colour has been removed by them to the State of Indiana this past year.
 Signed on behalf of the meeting aforesaid by Aaron Strather, Clerk this year."

+As Quakers began to travel and spread (both geographically and theologically), different groups and individuals came to have varied ideas on slavery and how to act against it.